 Lottery Individuals with Disabilities Fund Supporting Documentation

-To apply to the Lottery Individuals with Disabilities fund you need:
+To apply to the Lottery Individuals with Disabilities fund you need to provide:

 - A letter of support